easybyr/LeetcodeSolution/algo-array/Single_Numer_in_Array.md

         // Assume that nums is not empty. int i = 0;
         while (i < nums.length) {
-            // much attention to the order in if, cautious for out of range error. if (i == nums.length - 1 || nums[i] != nums[i + 1]) {
+            // much attention to the order in if statement, cautious for out of range error. if (i == nums.length - 1 || nums[i] != nums[i + 1]) {
                 return nums[i];
             } else {